Below are 14 top restaurants in Greenwich Village organized by price range per person.

 Bleecker Street Pizza

-Their other slices are fantastic as well.
+Their other slices are amazing as well.
 Slices cost $3.00 and up depending on the topping.

 Red Bamboo